TartanLlama/tartanllama.github.io/_posts/2017-09-14-detection-idiom.md

 constexpr bool supports_foo = is_detected_v<foo_t,T>;
 {% endhighlight %}

+`is_detected_v` here is part of the detection idiom.
+Read it as "is it valid to instantiate `foo_t` with `T`?"
 This still requires some metaprogramming magic, but it's a whole lot simpler than the previous examples.
 With this technique we can also easily check for the validity of arbitrary expressions:

 {% highlight cpp %}
 template <class T, class U>